Dnipro-1 Regiment

 The "Dnipro-1" Regiment (Полк «Дніпро-1») is a Special Tasks Patrol Police regiment subordinated to Ministry of Internal Affairs of Ukraine.
 The regiment is based in Dnipro.

 The Dnipro-1 was one the first official Ukrainian volunteer battalions to be created.
+The unit also had a football club of the Ukrainian Premier League named SC Dnipro-1, named after the unit.

 History

 The unit was first established as "Dnipro-1" Special Tasks Patrol Police Battalion in April 2014 on a voluntary basis as the response to 2014 pro-Russian unrest in Ukraine.
 Its assignments included duties at multiple checkpoints in the south-eastern part of Ukraine.
 The unit claimed to have hired Romanian and Georgian military advisers to help with the training of troops.
 Before June 2014 this training was often just one week.
 It first operated outside Dnipropetrovsk Oblast in May 2014.

 The militia unit, nicknamed Kolomoyskyi's battalion, was funded by the Ministry of Internal Affairs of Ukraine and also through the charitable organization "Fund Dnipro-1".
 Ukrainian oligarch Ihor Kolomoyskyi (who was Governor of Dnipropetrovsk Oblast during the 2014 pro-Russian conflict in Ukraine) is believed to have spent $10 million to create the unit.

 Commander of the unit Yuriy Bereza is since the 2014 Ukrainian parliamentary election a member of the Ukrainian parliament for the People's Front; he was placed 10th on the party's election list.
 Member of the unit Volodymyr Parasyuk was also elected into parliament during these elections by winning the electoral district of Yavoriv with 56.56% of the votes.

 The unit was involved in the liberation of Lyman during the 2022 Russian invasion of Ukraine.